 Whole of WA Government Search

-Water for Food is a $40 million four year program that is a key component of the State government's $300 million Seizing the Opportunity Agriculture initiative, funded through Royalties for Regions.
+Water for Food is a key component of the State government's $350 million Seizing the Opportunity Agriculture initiative, funded through Royalties for Regions.
 The Water for Food program aims to accelerate water and land investigations and assessments across the State.
 It is intended to stimulate and create new irrigation precincts and expand opportunities from the Kimberley to the Great Southern.

 Securing higher land tenure such as freehold or long term leasehold can provide an opportunity for a proponent to attract investment and allow land use diversification into intensive irrigated agriculture, which will stimulate economic development in projects across Western Australia.